cerement/M0110-EasyEDA/README.md

 * AppleM0110_layout.json
 * AppleM0110_firmware.hex

+Back in 2018, I had the best luck building the firmware at https://kbfirmware.com/

+If you want to rebuild the firmware, the JSON file above should have the pinout/matrix and the layout

 The rest of the files were documenting the pinouts and the matrix when using a ProMicro as the microcontroller